 So keep that damned dog on the leash as well, will ya?
 These birds are just nesting or protecting chicks, so walk on and out of their territory.

 Dreach (or dreich)?
-Lowland Scots – not Gaelic – for miserable, a bit wet, uninspiring, dull – of weather mostly, occasionally also describing over-wordy Scottish websites.
+Lowland Scots – not Gaelic – for miserable, a bit wet, uninspiring, dull – of weather mostly, occasionally also for describing over-wordy Scottish websites.

 Pictured is Culla Bay in the rain, Benbecula.
 Stinky Bay is nearby.
 Smelly and rainy, eh?
 Nice.